 ANIMAL WELFARE INSTITUTE

-are almost always condemned to a horrible life, as even their most
+almost always condemned to a horrible life, as even their most basic

-Stories from a Monkey Sanctuary, author Polly Schultz tells the
+from a Monkey Sanctuary, author Polly Schultz tells the stories of a

-stories of a special group of monkeys who have come to OPR Coastal
+special group of monkeys who have come to OPR Coastal Primate

-Primate Sanctuary (OPR)—which Schultz founded in 1998 and
+Sanctuary (OPR)—which Schultz founded in 1998 and continues to direct

-who meant no harm, but were overwhelmed by the burden of caring
+meant no harm, but were overwhelmed by the burden of caring for a

-for a monkey.
-Others were horribly mistreated by abusive owners,
+monkey.
+Others were horribly mistreated by abusive owners, who

-who reacted with anger or abandonment when the bewildered animal
+reacted with anger or abandonment when the bewildered animal failed

-failed to become a tame and docile pet.
-Still others were retired from
+to become a tame and docile pet.
+Still others were retired from research

-research institutions after they were no longer needed for
+institutions after they were no longer needed for experiments.

 Each chapter of the book, published by Animal Welfare Institute (AWI)

-Litwak, gives the reader a brief glimpse into the life of a different
+gives the reader a brief glimpse into the life of a different monkey taken

 |OPR resident "George" enjoys